AdobeDocs/journey-optimizer.it-IT/help/using/email/content-from-scratch.md

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->

-1. Aggiungi tutti i **[!UICONTROL componenti struttura]** necessari e modificane le impostazioni nel riquadro dedicato a destra.
+1. Aggiungi tutti **[!UICONTROL Strutture]** in base alle esigenze e modifica le impostazioni nel riquadro dedicato a destra.

    ![](assets/email_designer_structure_components.png)